OlivierLDff/NetUdp/Readme.md

-### Customize Server and Worker
+### Customize Socket and Worker

-`Server` and `Worker` mainly work in pair, so if overriding one, it make often sense to override the other.
+`Socket` and `Worker` mainly work in pair, so if overriding one, it make often sense to override the other.

 Reasons to override `Worker`: